henrylawson/FactoryFriend/README.md

 var personWithNoId = FactoryFriend.Build<Person>("WithNoId");
 ```

-Not that for the above objects, all statements below are true.
+Note that for the above objects, all statements below are true.

 ```c#
 // For personWithValidProperties, made using "WithValidProperties" factory